DylanMeeus/springboot_jwt_blog/_posts/2016-03-22-an-overview-of-immutable-js.markdown

 ---
 layout: post
-title: "An Overview of Functional Programming Concepts in Immutable.js"
+title: "Concepts in Immutable.js: An overview of Functional Programming"
 description: "Learn about functional data structures and their uses in this overview of Facebook's popular library for JavaScript: Immutable.js"
-date: 2016-03-22 13:30
+date: 2016-03-23 13:30
 author:
   name: Sebastián Peyrott
   url: https://twitter.com/speyrott?lang=en